newwayland/baseline-economy/notes/issues.md

 17. The order is maintained to be consistent with the paper.

 18. The processes are maintained to be consistent with the paper.

+19. Wages can be driven to zero (Interns) but goods prices and goods can be no lower than 1.
+If the goods price drops to zero you get infinite demand and half a car isn't useful.

+20. The order is maintained to be consistent with the paper.